Fort Wayne's favorite tradition, the Night of Lights, is an annual event held every year on the night before Thanksgiving!

-Although things look a little different this year, Downtown Fort Wayne is still shining bright, as the annual Night of Lights transforms into a season that is Merry and Bright!
+This year, on Wednesday, November 24, Downtown Fort Wayne will be kicking off the season in style, as the annual Night of Lights transforms downtown Fort Wayne into a season that is Merry and Bright!

 For decades, our community has gathered together to count down the lighting of Downtown’s iconic holiday lights, highlighted by the famous Fort Wayne Santa and his reindeer.
-This year, due to COVID-19, the Night of Lights will be replaced by a season of celebration - and all of your favorite traditions will still be on display from November 25 through January 1.
+Every year the downtown displays grow - building a community celebration that can't be missed!

 Bundle up, and enjoy a self-guided walking tour of Downtown Fort Wayne's historic Christmas light displays:

-The History Center, Allen County Courthouse, Lincoln Tower, ASH Building and the Martin Luther King Jr. Bridge will all have their holiday finest on as well.
+The Allen County Courthouse, Lincoln Tower, ASH Building and the Martin Luther King Jr. Bridge will all have their holiday finest on as well.

 (Learn more about the history of many of these iconic displays.)

 While downtown, be sure to experience the annual Downtown Holiday Window Decorating Contest.
-Take a stroll and view the beautifully decorated windows of our participating businesses and organizations decked out in this year’s theme of “Merry and Bright.”
-Voting will begin on Thanksgiving Day and includes three competitive categories this year to spur breathtaking creativity and originality.
+Take a stroll and view the beautifully decorated windows of our participating businesses and organizations decked out in this year’s theme.
 Nobody does the holidays like Downtown Fort Wayne!

 This season, take time to enjoy the Merry and Bright holidays in Fort Wayne, Indiana!